liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/10-workflow/03-workflow-handlers/02-guestbook-workflow-handlers.markdown

-Now the Guestbook application updates the database with the necessary status information, interacting with Liferay's workflow classes to make sure each entity is properly handled by @product@.
-At this point you can enable workflow for the Guestbook inside @product@ and see how it works.
+Now the Guestbook application updates the database with the necessary status information, interacting with Liferay's workflow classes to make sure each entity is properly handled by @sharepoint@.
+At this point you can enable workflow for the Guestbook inside @sharepoint@ and see how it works.
 Navigate to *Control Panel &rarr; Workflow* &rarr; *Process Builder* &rarr; *Configuration*.
-The Guestbook entity appears among @product@'s native entities.
+The Guestbook entity appears among @sharepoint@'s native entities.
 Enable the Single Approver Workflow for Guestbooks; then go to the Guestbook Admin portlet and add a new Guestbook.
-A notification appears next to your user name in the product menu.
+A notification appears next to your user name in the sharepoint menu.
 You receive a notification from the workflow that a task is ready for review.
 Click it, and you're taken to the My Workflow Tasks portlet, where you can complete the review task.